 First scenario – Existing project on your local machine

-Now, you will see the first scenario in which you can initialize a repository from an existing code.
+Now, you will see the first scenario in our Git practical guide, where you can initialize a repository from an existing code.
 In this case, you have a local code base that you want to start tracking using Git.

 Now, go to the root folder of your project and run the following command to check the files and folders you want to track using Git: